calvinwyoung/org-autolist/README.md

 - |
 ```

-And pressing "Return" one last time will result in:
+And pressing "Return" a final time will result in:

 ```
 - one